 The UNCG Graduate School offers a limited number of fellowships to students with high GPAs and GRE scores.
 These are campus-wide awards and are quite competitive, and can range up to $20,000 per academic year plus tuition waivers and health insurance.
 There is no work assignment for students on Fellowship.
 Students must be nominated by our faculty in order to be considered for these awards.

 The deadline for fellowship consideration is February 1st.
-For additional information, please contact the appropriate departmental Director of Graduate studies:
+For additional information, please contact the appropriate departmental Director of Graduate studies, Dr. Ana Paula Höfling.

-Graduate Assistants in Dance may teach two 3-credit lecture courses, three 1-credit technique courses, or a combination of these.
-Often the teaching load is reduced and other assignments in the department are made, such as production support, administrative duties or faculty research assistance.
+Teaching Assistants in Dance generally teach two 3-credit lecture courses, three 1-credit technique courses, or a combination of these.
 Non-teaching assignments are based on 20 hours per week as a full load.
-For example, a graduate student teaching one 3-credit course would be assigned 9-10 hours of additional duties per week.
-All assignments are made by the department head.
+No assignment will exceed 20 hours per week.
+All assignments are made by the Director of the School of Dance.
 Graduate Assistants are considered half-time faculty, and are expected to carry a full course load of 6-10 semester hours.
-Graduate Assistants must complete DCE 661 in the first year of their assistantship.
-Outside employment while holding an assistantship is forbidden by the Graduate School.
+Graduate Assistants must complete DCE 662: Practicum in Teaching Dance, in the first year of their assistantship.
+Outside employment while holding an assistantship is restricted by the Graduate School.